How to Beat Nakamoto in the Race: An MDP Framework

 In lieu of recording all individual arrival times, it now suffices to maintain a blocktree, where each block is equipped with a timer.
 Blocks whose timers have expired collectively form the public prefix tree.
 To fully define the state, we include an additional element indicating any new block arrival.
 Specifically, a state $s$ is represented as $(\mathcal{T},I)$, where $\mathcal{T}$ is a blocktree with an associated timer for each block, and $I$ indicates whether a new arrival is present---along with its A/H attribute, if applicable.

 Upon a new arrival, the state is $(\mathcal{T},I)$, where $I\in\{A,H\}$.
 The adversary's action consists of choosing a parent for the new block arrival.
-This action transitions the MDP to a new state $(\mathcal{T}',\emptyset)$, where the blocktree $\mathcal{T}'$ incorporates the newly added blocks and updates certain timers (per Def~\ref{def:block timer} in the case of an H-arrival).
-The $\emptyset$ indicates that this state immediately follows an action and precedes the next arrival.
+This action transitions the MDP to a new state $(\mathcal{T}',\emptyset)$, where the blocktree $\mathcal{T}'$ incorporates the newly added blocks and updates certain timers (per \dg{Definition}~\ref{def:block timer} in the case of an H-arrival).
+The $\emptyset$ \dg{in $(\mathcal{T}',\emptyset)$} indicates that this state immediately follows an action and \dg{awaits} the next arrival.
 Upon the subsequent arrival, the system transitions to a new state $(\mathcal{T}'',I'')$, and so on.

 We illustrate this MDP formulation with a simple example depicted in Table~\ref{tb:MDP_demo}.
 Let the initial state $X_1$ consist solely of the genesis block with an expired timer.
 Upon the arrival of block 1 at $t_1$ with $I=H$ (i.e., an H-block), the system transitions to state $X_2$.
 The adversary takes action $Y_2=0$ to attach block 1 as a child of the genesis block, resulting in state $X_3$, where block 1's timer is set to $\Delta$.
 Next, an A-block (2) arrives at $t_2<t_1+\Delta$, leading to state $X_4$, in which the timer for block 1 decreases to $\Delta-(t_2-t_1)$.
 The adversary then takes action $Y_4=0$ to place block 2 as a child of the genesis block, initializing its timer to $\infty$, yielding state $X_5$.
 Subsequently, an H-block (3) arrives at $t_3>t_1+\Delta$, after block 1's timer expires, to cause a transition to state $X_6$.
 Block 3 must be attached to block 1 by action $Y_6=1$, yielding state $X_7$.
 In this example, even-numbered states represent new arrivals awaiting placement, while odd-numbered states reflect the state immediately after the corresponding placement, awaiting the next arrival.